Legit Benefits Of Minimalism And Living With Less

 👉 Clutter competes for our brain’s resources

-You know when you’re writing an in-depth amazing article and right in the middle of an analogy you get distracted by a tree branch you see through the window?
+Do you know when you’re writing an amazing in-depth article and right in the middle of an analogy, you get distracted by a tree branch you see through the window?
 No, just me?

 👉 Tidying leads to procrastination

-We all know when there’s a big project due the house looks its best.
+We all know when a big project is due, the house looks its best.
 It’s a domino effect.
 You start by moving one thing, then another.
-Before you know it, your entire house is spotless and your big project is hearing crickets.
+Before you know it, your entire house is spotless, and your big project is hearing crickets.

 #7.
 You Can Own Higher-Quality Things When You Don’t Have As Much ‘Stuff’